jyaif/wren/doc/site/embedding/storing-c-data.markdown

     :::c
     void* wrenSetSlotNewForeign(WrenVM* vm,
-        int slot, int classSlot, size_t size);
+        int dstSlot, int classSlot, size_t size);

-Like other [slot manipulation functions][slot], it both reads from and writes to the slot array.
+Like other [slot manipulation functions][dstSlot], it both reads from and writes to the slot array.
 It has a few parameters to make it more general purpose since it can also be used in other foreign methods:

 [slot]: slots-and-handles.html

-* The `slot` parameter is the destination slot where the new foreign object should be placed.
+* The `dstSlot` parameter is the destination slot where the new foreign object should be placed.
 When you're calling this in a foreign class's allocate callback, this should be 0.